daifu/social_rebate_api_wrapper/README.md

 # SocialRebate

-TODO: Write a gem description
+This is a gem for social rebate api, it can verify, cancel, and get from social rebate using their api.

 ## Installation